vb-consulting/RazorSvelte/README.md

 # RazorSvelte

+Note: This project is migrated to .NET6 preview and it is being constantly updated with improvements.
+See installation instruction to use earlier .NET5 template.

 Project template repository containing a template project with the following setup:

 - ASP.NET Razor Pages (C# and .NET5).